Chamber Of Film Journalists Condemns Kapil Sharma’s Misbehaviour; Shilpa Shinde Supports Kapil!

 The film-maker Hansal Mehta had recently tweeted regarding Kapil Sharma's controversy.
 He felt both Vicky and Kapil are at the fault.
 Now, Bigg Boss 11 winner and actress Shilpa Shinde has extended her support to Kapil.

-Requesting all media people, Shilpa shared a note, "Abusing someone is certainly incorrect, bt he must be really in a bad situation.
+Requesting all media personnel, Shilpa shared a note, "Abusing someone is certainly incorrect, bt he must be really in a bad situation.
 Every artist knows #vickylalwani kitne torture Karke sawal karte hai.
 Request to all Artist plz share ur experience.
 Jago artist Jago!!!!!" - (sic)

 Shilpa Supports Kapil